-b) if it does not own the stadium, must provide a written contract b) if it does not own the stadium, must provide a written contract with the owner(s) of the stadium or with owners of different stadia it will use.
-This contract must guarantee the use of the stadium for the licence applicant's home Domestic matches during the licence season and must be based within Northern Ireland.
+- a) owns the stadium, or - b) if it does not own the stadium, must provide a written contract with the owner(s) of the stadium or with owners of different stadia it will use.
+This contract must guarantee the use of the stadium for the licence applicant's home Domestic matches during the licence season and must be based within Northern Ireland

-This requirement must be read, and satisfied, in parallel with the requirements of I.02 (below).
+This requirement must be read, and satisfied, in parallel with the requirements of I.O2 (below).
 Particular emphasis must be given to ensure that the required spectator facilities (as detailed in ANNEXE D) are still satisfied as a result of assessment against the principles and requirements of the Safety of Sports Grounds (Northern Ireland) Order 2006.